CapgeminiNorway/learnmake-reactjs/README.md

-# demo-using-reactjs
+# using-reactjs
-Demo Playground using React.js
+Learn-Make using React.js

 The main goal is to present functional demo by using emerging frameworks. *Learn -> Make -> Share!*
 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).
 And we are using [React.js](https://facebook.github.io/react/), [admin-on-rest](https://marmelab.com/admin-on-rest/), [material.ui](http://www.material-ui.com/#/), [react-vis](https://uber.github.io/react-vis), and few more open source libs.

 **Learning by Doing..!**
-Here comes some useful links...
+Some useful links...

 - The shiny glory [React.js >>](https://reactjs.org/)
 - A nice book for learning ReactJS [>> survivejs](https://survivejs.com/react/getting-started/introduction-to-react/)